Homemade Vegan Coconut Ice Cream Recipe

 Vegans and the dairy-free have never had it better, with more and more eateries offering the options we crave.
 None more than when it comes to our favourite hot drinks, now served with either soy, oat or almond milk in more cafes than not.
-But what about those delicious shakes, frappes and iced lattes that fill the summer menus here in South Africa?
-Alas, dairy ice cream still holds the throne – unless you’re lucky enough to have a Wellness Warehouse Cafe on your doorstep, one of the few eateries to offer coconut milk ice cream as the base to their iced drinks.
-Kauai does a great job too, with almond milk and ice as an alternative to frozen yogurts and ice creams.
+But what about those delicious shakes, frappes and iced lattes that customers love on hot summers days?
+Alas, dairy ice cream still holds the throne – unless you’re lucky enough to have a vegan cafe on your doorstep.

 If the cravings for a creamy, indulgent – yet healthy – iced latte, milk shake or bowl of ice cream hits hard, may we suggest our incredibly easy, vegan coconut ice cream?
 With no dairy or egg in sight, we developed this 2 ingredient ice cream to be near fool-proof!

 Superlatte’s Homemade Vegan Coconut Ice Cream calls for just two ingredients and one essential tool, an ice cream maker with a frozen bowl.
 We highly recommend the Krupps machine, which is surprisingly affordable and proven to be durable.

 With basic ingredients and no artificial flavours, Superlatte’s Homemade Vegan Coconut Ice Cream has a creamy, light coconut flavour that makes an excellent base for iced drinks.

 It’s also a basic ice cream to which you can add additional ingredients – vanilla or cocoa – or Superlatte’s own Golden Latte, Red Velvet or Matcha Mint blends for delicious natural flavour and glorious colour in one easy step.